Kate Miley, Houston Jennings receive OCA All-State tennis recognition

 Bishop Kelley's Kate Miley and Cascia Hall's Houston Jennings were among area tennis players who received All-State recognition Wednesday from the Oklahoma Coaches Association.

 Miley won the No. 1 singles title at the Class 6A state tournament and led the Comets to the team title.
-Jennings was runner-up in No. 1 singles at the 5A state meet, leading the Commandos to the team title in her classification.
+Jennings was runner-up in 5A No. 1 singles, leading her Commandos to the team title in her classification.

 The OCA also announced the All-State golf teams Wednesday.